-Because this above example does not specify a domain and path of the file when this code is copied to your web page, it will not load because the browser is attempting to load the image from your computer or server and not the server where the code was copied from.
+Because this above example does not specify a domain or path of the file when this code is copied to your web page, it will not load because the browser is attempting to load the image from your computer and not where the image.gif is located.
 If this code was copied from Computer Hope, you would likely need to change it to the example below.

 If you need to know the complete path to an image, you can also right-click the image and click "Properties" to view the complete path to the file.